tigefa4u/tigefa4u.github.io/_posts/2012-04-11-returning-method.md

 end
 {% endhighlight %}

 The result of method **my_action** will be modified array.
-It doesn't matter which approach to use: first or second.
+It doesnt matter which approach to use: first or second.
 Choose which one you would like.
 So this code looks a little bit better then repetitive code which was before.

 ## Fail